 Summary: EAE models aspects of autoimmunity, inflammation, demyelination, cell trafficking and tolerance induction seen in Multiple Sclerosis.

-Experimental autoimmune encephalomyelitis (EAE) is the most commonly used model for the preclinical development of drug candidates for treatment of multiple sclerosis (MS).
+Experimental autoimmune encephalomyelitis (EAE) is the most commonly used model for the preclinical development of drug candidates for treatment of optic neuritis and multiple sclerosis (MS).

 As the EAE model models aspects of autoimmunity, inflammation, demyelination, cell trafficking and tolerance induction seen in MS, it provides a versatile tool for a broad array of drug candidates.